Education is key to human dignity and economic development

 I have always believed that education is the key to economic growth and human development.
-Quality education is a necessary precondition to advance in social sciences and humanities, science and technology, as well as agriculture and healthcare sectors.
+Good quality education is a necessary precondition for advances in social sciences and humanities, science and technology, as well as agriculture and healthcare sectors.
 It ensures efficient public administration as well as private sector growth.
 Above all, education guarantees an individual’s right to a dignified life.

-This is why we see that ilm (knowledge) recurs as a theme throughout the Qur’an and the Prophetic traditions.
-That knowledge is an absolute value is evident from the very first Qur’anic revelation.
+This is why we see that ilm (knowledge) recurs as a theme throughout the Qur’an and the Prophetic Traditions.
+That knowledge is an absolute value is evident from the very first Qur’anic revelation being about it.
 Knowledge is so valuable in Islam that Prophet Muhammad (PBUH) said, “Acquisition of knowledge is incumbent on every Muslim.”

 Alarming Report

-While going through The Economist (July 1), I was startled to find a report on the state of education in India.
+As I am going through The Economist (1st July), I am startled to read a report on the state of education in India.
 The report says India’s economic dreams are in danger because of the country’s unskilled, jobless youths.
-Interestingly, there’s also a story on education in Vietnam, titled ‘Best in class’, where the report on education in India ends.
-And I was surprised to find that Vietnamese children “go through one of the best schooling systems in the world, a status reflected in outstanding performances in international assessments of reading, maths and science.”
+Interestingly, there’s a story on education in Vietnam titled “Best in class” where the report on education in India ends.
+And I am surprised that Vietnamese children “go through one of the best schooling systems in the world, a status reflected in outstanding performances in international assessments of reading, maths and science.”

-Now the question that comes to my mind is: “Why does Indian education system paint a bleak picture, and what is behind the success story of Vietnam’s education system.”
+Now the question that comes to my mind is: “Why Indian education system paints a bleak picture, and what is behind the success story of Vietnam’s education system.”

 The report has the answer.
 First, it appreciates the economic potentials India has and the strides it has made in education.